ljiang09/data-science-2023/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
-  - I see a negative logarithmic trend.
-This is evident by the downward-trending, linear-following cloud along logarithmic scales.
-    This might exist because higher populations = more data points.
+  - I see a negative power-law trend.
+This is evident by the downward-trending, linear-following cloud along the two logarithmic scales.
+This specific pattern might exist because higher populations = more data points.
 More data points decreases the standard error.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - This tells me that it can be more difficult to accurately gather and